Noaaan/MythicMetals/PATCHNOTES.md

 Use Raw Quadrillum to improve the shrapnel of the Banglum Nuke.

 This sacrifices some of the radius for **double the damage**.

+### Carmot Staff Rework
+The Carmot Staff can now accept a large variety of blocks.

+When you use a block that has an unique ability, it will be reflected in its tooltip.

+For map makers, if you wish to create a Carmot Staff which is locked to a specific block, you can give yourself a staff with the following NBT:
+`/give @s mythicmetals:carmot_staff{StoredBlock:"blockid:here", Locked:1b}`

+The Locked boolean will prevent anyone from modifiying the staff.

 ### Changes